Trials hope to teach kea to avoid 1080 by giving them a tummy ache

 The native parrots, found only in the Southern Alps, are thought to number between 3000 and 7000 birds.

-Predators such as stoats and feral cats are the major cause of kea decline – and wiped out 40 per cent of kea that were monitored in a 2021 DOC study.
+Predators such as stoats and feral cats are the major cause of kea decline – and wiped out 40% of kea that were monitored in a 2021 DOC study.

 Rats and possums are known to raid kea nests, while human impacts such as being hit by cars and lead poisoning also threaten the species’ survival.

-DOC landscapes manager Peter Morton said predator control is crucial to stop the decline of kea populations, but 1080 also poses a risk, particularly in areas where the birds have learnt to scavenge from people.
+DOC landscapes manager Peter Morton said predator control was crucial for stopping the decline of kea populations, but 1080 also posed a risk, particularly in areas where the birds had learnt to scavenge from people.

-Morton said the decision was made to trial the repellents around Arthur’s Pass where kea are at a higher risk of eating 1080 bait because they had become accustomed interacting with people and scavenging novel food, he said.
+Morton said the decision was made to trial the repellents around Arthur’s Pass where kea were at a higher risk of eating 1080 bait because they had become accustomed interacting with people and scavenging novel food.

 “Sadly, our monitoring found that seven kea died from 1080 toxin following the OSPRI Otira/Taipo operation in September and four kea died after the DOC Arthur’s Pass west operation in October,” Morton said.